June 7th, 2025 – Woburn to South Portland 400k & 200k

 RWGPS Links (Map + GPS + Cue):

-2022 Event Information: The route and details are very similar as 2016 to 2021 editions.
+2025 Event Information: The route and details are similar to 2023/2024 editions.
 This is one of our more popular events and is a great “tourist” ride.
-The Portland 400k is notable in that it has the least elevation gain per mile of any NER ride at approximately 35ft/mile for roughly 8800ft of total elevation gain.
-For comparison, this is only slightly more climbing then on the Boston 200k to New Boston, MA.
-That said, the 400k is constant short rollers so be prepared to always be climbing or descending — this is not a flat or easy ride.
+A control change on the inbound leg back from Maine is made possible by volunteer (say hello to Rob at Wells).
+Chris R and co. again graciously open their home for riders for a reprieve from whatever.
+The South Portland 400k is notable in that it has the least elevation gain per mile of any NER ride at approximately 35ft/mile for roughly less than 9000ft of total elevation gain.
+That said, large parts, including almost the entire return of the 400k is constant short rollers so be prepared to always be climbing or descending — this is not a flat or easy ride.

-2022 Hotel Information: Note the Holiday Inn Express is not affiliated with the ride beyond graciously allowing us to use their breakfast room on Saturday night.
+2025 Hotel Information: Note the Holiday Inn Express is not affiliated with the ride beyond graciously allowing us to use their breakfast room on Saturday night.
 Riders interested in accommodations before/after the ride or in Portland should book their own room independently.
+There are also several other nearby hotels if the Holiday Inn Express fills up or does not meet your needs.
 Hotel rooms may be limited or more expensive as the ride date nears so it’s best to not wait to book.
 Tip: Looking for a roommate to save cost?
 Post your request to the Google Group and you’ll likely find a taker.

 Start:

-The ride will start outside the hotel near the Dunkin Donuts which will be closed at 4am.
+The ride will start outside the hotel near the Dunkin Donuts which will just be open at 4:30am as thongs of on time riders leave the lot.
 When riders finish they should come into the hotel.
 NER volunteers will be in the Breakfast room adjacent to the lobby or in the room indicated on the Brevet card.

 The outbound (coastal) section passes through many touristy spots and as a result riders should expect some weekend traffic.
 An effort was made to stay off the main roads whenever possible but some short congested sections are unavoidable when near the coast.